Stadion am Halberg

 Stadion am Halberg is a multi-use stadium in Taunusstein, Germany.
 It is the former home venue of the footballclub of SV Wehen, before the team moved to the newly built BRITA-Arena in Wiesbaden.
-The stadium has a capacity of 5,000 people.
+The stadium has a capacity of 5,000 people, and is located on the Halberg, in the Wehen district of the town.

+The stadium was used as the training base for the Ukraine National Football Team during Euro 2024.